Tencent/PatrickStar/GUIDE.md

             "use_hybrid_adam": True,
         },
     },
-    # If there is not "fp16" field in the config,
+    # If there is no "fp16" field in the config,
     # then the model will be trained without loss scaler.
     # Note that there are no loss scaler on default.
     "fp16": {